 It is important to note that the guarantor doesn't own the property or have any legal rights over it.
 However, they have to sign a legally binding contract that states they will step up to pay any missed payments and, if it comes to it, make up any shortfall if the property is repossessed and sold by the lender.
 As such, they stand to lose their own property or savings if the homebuyer doesn't keep up with repayments.

-The two main types of guarantor mortgages are:
+The three main types of guarantor mortgages are:

 Who is a guarantor mortgage suitable for?

 A guarantor mortgage is a specialist mortgage product and, as such, won't be suitable for everyone.
-They are designed specifically for first-time buyers with:
+They are normally designed to support first-time buyers with:

 If you think you may be well-suited to a guarantor mortgage, the first step is to find someone who is willing and able to act as a guarantor.
 Keep in mind there is risk involved in this arrangement and, if things go wrong, you could potentially damage your relationship with that person, as well as exposing them to financial hardship.